pradeephubgit/appsignal-docs/source/appsignal/terminology.html.md

 - `Appsignal` - The library name in the [Ruby](/ruby) gem and [Elixir](/elixir) package.
 Only used in the Ruby and Elixir code context.
 - `appsignal` - The AppSignal [Ruby gem](https://rubygems.org/gems/appsignal) and [Elixir package](https://hex.pm/packages/appsignal) name.

+The Node.js integration uses them sightly differently:

+- `AppSignal` - The name of the company, the application and almost everything else related to AppSignal.
+You're probably right using this capitalized version.
+- `Appsignal` - The name of the main class exported by `@appsignal/nodejs`.
+- `appsignal` - The instance of the `Appsignal` class.

 ## Blog

 We have a blog at [blog.appsignal.com](http://blog.appsignal.com/)!